xavwe/rss-aggregator/README.md

 - Update link to repo in feeds/master.xml and in GitHub Action.
 - Add URLs (one per line) to the `feeds.txt` file and commit the changes.

+## Configuration

+The `config.toml` file allows you to configure the RSS aggregator:

+- `max_items`: Maximum number of items to include in the master feed.
+Set to `0` for unlimited items (default: 300 if not specified).

 ## Setting Up the Project with a PAT